Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Kernel Regression over Graphs

 \subsection{Interpretation of KRG -- a smoothing effect}

-We next discuss how the output of KRG for training input is smooth across the training samples $\{1,\cdots,N\}$ and over the $M$ nodes of the graph.
+We next discuss how the output of KRG is smooth across the training samples $\{1,\cdots,N\}$ and over the $M$ nodes of the graph.
 Before proceeding with KRG, we review a similar property exhibited by the KR output \cite{RasmussenGP}.
-Using \eqref{eq:KR_output} and concatenating KR outputs for the $N$ training samples, we get that
+Using \eqref{eq:KR_output} and concatenating the KR outputs for the $N$ training samples, we get that